 After completing a PhD in Neurosciences in France (EPHE and University of Montpellier 2) and 9 years as a postdoc and associate lecturer in Germany (Institute of Zoology, Hannover), I joined the Centre for Comparative and Evolutionary Psychology as a Marie Curie Research Fellow in October 2014.

 I was the PI of the 2-year project ‘Macacognitum’ (2014-2016) where I investigated the differential influence of social style on cognitive skills in closely related monkey species.
-I conducted observations and cognitive experiments in several European facilities: Monkey Haven on the Isle of Wight, Parco Faunistico Piano dell'Abatino in Italy (collaboration with Arianna De Marco and Bernard Thierry) and at the BPRC, The Netherlands (in collaboration with Liesbeth Sterck).
+I conducted observations and cognitive experiments in several European facilities: Monkey Haven on the Isle of Wight, Parco Faunistico Piano dell'Abatino in Italy (collaboration with Dr Arianna De Marco) and at the BPRC, The Netherlands (in collaboration with Prof Liesbeth Sterck).

 I was appointed lecturer in the department in September 2017.
-I am a member of the Centre for Comparative and Evolutionary Psychology.
-I am also part of the Macaque Cognition Project.
+I am currently the co-director of the Centre for Comparative and Evolutionary Psychology.

 I am the coordinator of the 2nd year unit 'Individual Differences and Psychometrics' where I teach most of the core lectures on Personality and Intelligence.
 This is a core unit for the Bsc (Hons) Psychology, BSc (Hons) Forensic Psycholoogy and the BSc (Hons) Sport and Exercise Psychology.

 I also teach in the 3rd year 'Cultural Psychology' unit.

 I am a tutor for the 1st year 'Exploring Psychology' unit and the 2nd year 'Professional Development and Employability' unit.

 I supervised 3rd year students for their final year project.